-- 1. Choose a process you want to improve such as campaign, project, or activity, e.g. how do you develop leaders, or turn out members to an event? - 2.
+- Choose a process you want to improve such as campaign, project, or activity e.g. How do you develop leaders, turn out members to an event or how you get allies to a gala? - 2.
 Articulate the goals or objectives of that campaign, project, or activity. - 3.
 Ask 'how do we do this work?' and identify the steps in the process by using rectangles for each step Don't worry about the sequence at this point. [you can write on post-its and move around later] keep it broad for now, don't get stuck in the details you want to see it as a WHOLE process.

-HINT: Only map how you CURRENTLY do this work...the analysis comes later.
+HINT: Only map how you CURRENTLY do this work...the analysis comes later. - 4.
+Once you've identified the steps, now put them in sequential order.
+Consider organizing the steps on a timeline. - 5.
+Refine again, and start adding in the 'flow' of the process by drawing arrows. - 6.
+Step back and look for where there needs to be decision points using diamond shapes.
+Then fill in more steps or activities as needed. - 7.
+Make sure you add your inputs (information need to collect) and outputs (information to report / outcome) using oval shapes: what information comes into the process and what information comes out at the end of the process.
+Are there points in your process where you need more information?